 Bourbon drinkers looking to elevate their collection should look no further than Double Eagle Very Rare / © Eagle Rare

 The list of awards bestowed on Eagle Rare is seemingly endless, with both the Eagle Rare 10 Year and the Eagle Rare 17 Year Kentucky bourbons both receiving their fair share of accolades.
-Although the 10 Year Old is readily available, the 17 Year Old is released only in limited quantities each fall, with few cases shipped globally, making it trickier to get your hands on.
+Although the 10 Year Old is readily available, the 17 Year Old is released only in limited quantities each fall, with few cases shipped globally, making it trickier to get your hands on and one of the more expensive bourbons on the market.
 However, the extra effort is worth it – the 17 Year Old’s unique wine-like character has certified it as a cult favorite.

 However, bourbon drinkers looking to elevate their collection should look no further than Eagle Rare’s Double Eagle Very Rare, aged for twice the duration of its standard bottles for a total of 20 years.
 The edition is produced in highly limited quantities, with each bottle presented in a silver box and crystal decanter accompanied by a numbered letter of authenticity.